 I enjoy reading books about the Second World War, the Cold War, the KGB, the CIA, and memoirs, just to name a few.
 In my spare time outside of reading and writing, I like to play and watch soccer, most closely following the seasonal campaigns of Liverpool FC and FC Barcelona.
 I also thoroughly enjoy watching movies.

 I live with my wife and son, Sarah and Everett, in Ohio.
 We have a pure bred Siberian Husky named Nika and an adopted cat named Zazu.
-We both enjoy spending time together with our families, and the two of us try to travel as much as we can.
+We both enjoy spending time together with our families, many of whom are spread out in and around Ohio.

 I was always creative as a kid, using my imagination for many things, including storytelling.
 I didn’t really get into writing until college.
 I took an Introduction to Fiction course to satisfy my general English requirement, and one of the assignments was for me to create a fictional story of any length and theme of my choice.